Carbon-Knight/cloverly_microservice/README.md

 Cloverly Microservice has been fully tested.
 To view the test coverage;

-Once inside your terminal within the Rails Engine directory run the following command.
+Once inside your terminal within the Cloverly Microservice directory run the following command.
 ```
 open coverage
 ```